ricardobravo98/ricardobravo98/README.md

 ### Hi there 👋

+Business-oriented Data Scientist, experienced in the whole data funnel, from preprocessing to model creation and have been working with programming languages like Python and SQL for 4+ years as well as business-oriented tools like Tableau, PowerBI and Looker which have enabled me to excel in data-driven projects to gain actionable insights for companies.
+I hold a Mathematics & Statistics Degree at the University of Warwick, Data Mining & Statistics Programmes at Stanford, a Digital MBA at ISDI as well as a Machine Learning Bootcamp at Ironhack.

+**Job Data Scientist Experiences:** Hipoo, Seedtag (see below)

+**Individual Projects**: Else (see below)

 # Ricardo_Bravo_Portfolio
 This is my portfolio of projects I have worked on as a Data Scientist.
 Click on the blue links to go to the actual repository of the individual projects